 The biggest and best mountaineering expedition in the UK!!!
 A serious and committing expedition across a continuous 12km knife-edged ridge, involving 22 peaks (11 Munros) and over 4,000m / 13,000ft of ascent.
 Incorporating prolonged scrambling, climbing up to Severe and a ridgetop bivi: this trip is our premium product, and not for beginners.

 Skye is notoriously fickle for weather.
 Wet rock often takes twice as long to move over as dry rock, and poor conditions may hinder or even abort an attempt on grounds of safety.
 To maximise your chances of success, you book a minimum three day window, and aim to complete the traverse during the best 2 days of weather, usually involving a bivouac on top of the ridge.
+The more days you book, the more chance you have of getting that elusive weather window.
 This assumes you are already on the island and does not take into account personal travel time to/from Skye!!
-Depending on the exact logistical approach and weather window, the 3rd day may be used to train, pre-stash bivi kit before an attempt, retrieve bivi kit after an attempt, go rock climbing, or just simply rest!
+The three day window is only really suitable for those with significant prior Cuillin experience.
+For those newer to Skye, a familiarisation and training day on day 1 will be time well spent, prior to embarking upon our traverse logistics and attempt.
+Depending on the exact logistical approach and weather window, the extra days may be used to train, pre-stash bivi kit before an attempt, retrieve bivi kit after an attempt, go rock climbing, or just simply rest before the traverse!
 During the traverse the competition of the ridge may be prioritised over the bagging of individual Munros, although the plan is to achieve them all.

 Day 1: training day.
 Approach main ridge by Mhadaidh’s Thuilm Ridge: stash food, water and bivi gear